 Holes in the woodwork (can mean woodworms - be especially careful about the roof).

 Asbestos: is mainly found in ceilings, walls, roofs, or under central heating systems.
-Spot it by the brown, green or yellow color or a stone-like feeling when you tap on it.
+When you tap on it, spot it by the brown, green or yellow color or a stone-like feeling.

 We offer documents translated into English.